COVID-19 Traffic Court

 CHECK THIS WEBSITE WEEKLY FOR UPDATES

-For the time period July 6, 2020 to September 4, 2020, the following protocols will apply to Traffic Court procedure.
-This applies to matters involving tickets and charges for by-law and provincial offences, including offences under the Public Health Act, for both Adult and Youth.
+Effective September 8, 2020, the following protocols will apply to Traffic Court matters.
+Traffic Court matters involve tickets and charges for by-law, traffic and other provincial offences, including offences under the Public Health Act, for both Adults and Youth.

-If you have a ticket with an upcoming first court appearance date, you can pay it online, at a registry office or by mail (see below under fines).
-Contact the Court handling your matter by telephone or email if you:
+If you have a ticket with an upcoming first court appearance date, you can pay it online, at a registry office or by mail (see below under Paying Tickets and Fines).
+Contact the court handling your matter by telephone or email if you:

 - Do not dispute your ticket but need time to pay;